Yuen Shun-yi

-Sunny Yuen Shun-yi (袁信義), also credited as Shun-yee Yuen, is a Hong Kong film actor, stuntman and action coordinator.
+Sunny Yuen Shun-yi (袁信義), also credited as Shun-yee Yuen, is a Hong Kong martial artist, actor, stuntman, and action coordinator.

 Biography

 Yuen was the fourth of ten children of the martial artist Yuen Siu-tien.
 He began training in kung fu with his father from a young age.
 His elder brothers, Yuen Woo-ping and Yuen Cheung-yan, were also kung fu actors and directors.

 Together with his brothers, Shun-yi appeared in many films made by the Yuen clan, which was one of the foremost makers of Hong Kong martial arts films.
 In the 1970s, he followed his brother Yuen Woo-ping to make films in Taiwan.
-Although be played a few leading roles in his early career, he was better known for his supporting roles as villains.
+Although he played a few leading roles in his early career, he was better known for his supporting roles as villains.
 He made many appearances in the Once Upon a Time in China film series.